 ELECTRICITY – ELECTRONICS – SAILS – ANCHORING – PROPULSION – WINTERIZATION – CLOTHING – DINGHY – SAFETY – DIVING

 The vessel is equipped with 2 x 100 AH Lithium batteries.
-They have have worked exceptionally well so far, securing ample amounts of electricity, allowing for charging the extensive amount of camera gear and computers while running the heating system and fridge.
+They have worked exceptionally well so far, securing ample amounts of electricity, allowing for charging the extensive amount of camera gear and computers while running the heating system and fridge.
 The batteries were of the make Topband, supplied by Skanbatt Norway.
 The batteries can be charged by the engine, shore power or by the wind generator.

 We use a Facnor roller furler for the headsail, allowing for quick launch which is of particular importance should we have an engine failure at a critical moment.
 The mainsail is a slab-reef system, with three reefs.
 Reef no. 3 is heavily reefed.
 In addition, we have a storm jib and a gennaker to cover strong and low wind conditions.
 The sails are designed following the recommendations of Skip Novak, in cooperation with Ullmann-Sails.